conservationtechlab/matchypatchy/docs/index.md

 a matching algorithm suitable for your species of interest.
 We also recommend a viewpoint detection algorithm to prescreen for impossible matches between different sides of the animal.
-You can download models from our server by selecting the File > <b>Download Models</b> option from the menubar.
+You can download models from our server by pressing the <b>"Download ML Models"</b> button or by selecting the File > <b>Download ML Models</b> option from the menubar.
 MatchyPatchy downloads the models into the <i>MatchyPatchy-Share/models</i> directory.

 <u>Available models:</u>
 <table>